Call now in confidence immediate help & advice 24/7

 It is also just as confidential as private rehab, and you will often be treated in the very same rehab centres that privately paying patients are.

-However, many people avoid attending rehab through the NHS mainly due to the fact that you will have to endure a very long waiting list before you are admitted into rehab.
+However, many people avoid attending drug and alcohol rehab through the NHS mainly due to the fact that you will have to endure a very long waiting list before you are admitted into rehab.

 For this reason, lots of people opt for private rehab.

-Private rehab means you will skip the waiting list and will be seen by a doctor in a rehab centre within just a few days.
+Private drug and alcohol rehab means you will skip the waiting list and will be seen by a doctor in a rehab centre within just a few days.

-You will also be treated by top-of-the-range doctors and therapists with the very best therapy and recovery techniques.
+You will also be treated by top-of-the-range doctors and rehab therapists using the very best therapy and recovery techniques.

-However, by pricing themselves so high, they make attending private rehab extremely unattainable for most people.
+However, by pricing themselves so high, they make attending private drug and alcohol rehab extremely unattainable for most people.

-Free and NHS-run addiction treatment services in Stafford include organisations like Change Grow Live, as well as:
+Free and NHS-run addiction treatment services in Stafford include many professional organisations, such as:

 1. CAMHS South Staffordshire